AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 {% include posts/picture.html img="static-site-generator" ext="PNG" alt="A static site generator spits out a compiled, well-structured, fully functioning site." shadow=false %}

-In plain English, Jekyll makes it easy for you to create a website—and, more importantly, a blog—with plain old HTML and Markdown, without having to worry about things like how to tag posts or make site data accessible on all of your pages.
+In plain English, Jekyll makes it easy for you to create a website—and, more commonly, a blog—with plain old HTML and Markdown, without having to worry about things like how to add tags to posts or make certain static data accessible on all of your pages.
 It takes care of these things for you so you can focus on doing what you love the most: writing (or, in my case, writing *and* dev)!

 [GitHub Pages](https://help.github.com/en/github/working-with-github-pages/about-github-pages), on the other hand, is a free hosting service for static sites that's offered by GitHub to all of its users.
 And since GitHub accounts are practically *free real estate*, there's really never been a better time to make your very own website or blog.